 Ideally, you should get worried if your bounce rate exceeds 60%.
 If your bounce rate is below 50% this indicates that your site is good.
 A high bounce rate is also a bad SEO sign for you since search engines will tend to penalize such websites.
 Websites with high bounce rates seem not to offer any value to visitors.
 You should therefore look for ways to reduce your bounce rate and improve your website ranking.

 How to Reduce Bounce Rate on WordPress Posts

 We are now going to focus on the different ways that can be employed to keep visitors more engaged with your website content.
-If you are experiencing high bounce rate above 90%, you need to employ these tips to bring it down and improve user experience and consequently website ranking.
+If you are experiencing a high bounce rate above 90%, you need to employ these tips to bring it down and improve user experience and consequently website ranking.

 1) Stop using WordPress Popups

-The first step towards reducing bounce rate on your website is to do away with all the popups.
-Popups are often used for a number of reasons in WordPress that include; email signups, social media promotion and advertisements.
+The first step towards reducing the bounce rate on your website is to do away with all the popups.
+Popups are often used for a number of reasons in WordPress that include; email signups, social media promotion, and advertisements.
 Nothing sends visitors away from your website than popups, especially in new websites.
 You should therefore avoid using popups or if you must use them, it should be sparingly.
-You should also ensure your popups have a clear way to close them since persistent popups drives visitors away from your website.
+You should also ensure your popups have a clear way to close them since persistent popups drive visitors away from your website.
 You can also incorporate the side popups or bottom popups instead of using those that block the entire site.

 2) Improve Your Navigation

 Recently I wrote a tutorial on how to build a responsive WordPress navigation.
 A menu on a website is equivalent to a map and it should help your visitors get across your website with ease.
 Your menus should be easy to use and they should all be clickable.
 Make use of WordPress categories, custom menus, and pages to organize your website navigation properly.
 You should also ensure your menu is responsive and easily accessible on mobile gadgets and tablets.